buhrmi/buhrmi/README.md

 ### Current projects

 - [Shitcoin Swap](https://www.shitcoinswap.com), an open-source crypto platform with built-in trading engine.
-- [Dr. Stranzberg](https://github.com/buhrmi/stranzberg), a live AI assistant dedicated to supporting parents in the upbringing of their kids.
+- [Herr Stranzberg](https://github.com/buhrmi/stranzberg), a live AI assistant dedicated to supporting parents in the upbringing of their kids.

 <!--
 - [Arena Wars](https://github.com/buhrmi/arenawars), a reimagination of an old 2004 browser game.